 Reassessment is not available for seminar contribution or presentation.

-■ encourage students to think critically about concepts such as text, textuality, rhetoric, narrative and genre
+■ Enable students to apply key concepts on text, interpretation, rhetoric, narrative and genre

 Intended Learning Outcomes of Course